 disclaimer

 How Long Does it Take For An Inmate's Information to Be Published in Oklahoma Inmate Locator?

-New inmates are published on the centralized database within 24 hours of their arrival into state correctional centers.
-However, after conviction, they may spend up to six or nine months in the county jail before getting transferred to the reception and assessment center.
-Once convicts get to the reception center, details like photographs, names, fingerprints will be compiled.
-The intake facility will also assess and classify all convicts according to their sentence before being admitted to the state prison.
+New inmates are published on the centralized database within 24 hours of their arrival at state correctional centers.
+However, after conviction, they may spend up to six or nine months in the county jail before being transferred to the reception and assessment center.
+Once convicts get to the reception center, details like photographs, names, and fingerprints will be compiled.
+The intake facility will also assess and classify all convicts according to their sentence before admitting them to the state prison.
 Afterward, this information will be published online.

+disclaimer